theme-ontology/tstp/README.md

 **Well defined and coherent**:
 Ideally the name itself should make it clear.
 This is sometimes possible with common themes.
-Every theme, however, should have a rigorous definition written for it.
+Either way, every theme should have a rigorous definition written for it.

 **Context independent**:
 Neither the name nor the definition of a theme should contain story-specific jargon.